cpp-io2d/P0267_RefImpl/README.md

 Please see the [wiki](https://github.com/mikebmcl/N3888_RefImpl/wiki) for links to forks which provide alternate implementations!

+*Update as of 2017-03-27:* Lastly, this is the repository for the reference implementation of P0267.
+There is also a [P0267 repository](https://github.com/mikebmcl/io2dts). **If you have questions, concerns, or other issues with the P0267 API or the P0267 document itself, please file an issue on the P0267 repository.** In the past, this has been the catch-all place for issues, but from now on I'd like to limit issues here to those concerning this reference implementation.

 Overview
 -------------

-This is a reference implementations of [P0267: A Proposal to Add 2D Rendering and Display to C++](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0267r2.pdf).
+This is a reference implementations of [P0267: A Proposal to Add 2D Rendering and Display to C++](http://wg21.link/p0267).
+That link will always take you to the most current revision of the paper.
+You can also go to [WG21 Papers](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/) and find the most recent version yourself in case you don't like short links like that.

 Requirements
 -------------

-For Windows platforms, it currently requires Visual Studio 2015 (the free Community edition should suffice) and Windows Vista or newer.
+For Windows platforms, it currently requires Visual Studio 2017 (the free Community edition should suffice) and Windows 7 or newer.
+It also requires [vcpkg](https://github.com/Microsoft/vcpkg/) for installing dependencies - this is described more fully here: [Dependency installation instructions.txt](https://raw.githubusercontent.com/mikebmcl/N3888_RefImpl/master/N3888_RefImpl/src/win32/Dependency%20installation%20instructions.txt).
-PLEASE NOTE: In the near future this project will require Visual Studio 2017 (currently available as an RC as of 2017-01-11) in order to use C++ language and library features that are only available in that version.

 For GNU/Linux platforms, it currently requires a non-ancient version of GNU autotools, cairo (>= 1.12.16), GTK+3.0 (>= 3.8.0), gmodule-2.0, gobject-2.0, and related libraries (autotools will tell you about any missing dependencies).
 By default it builds using GCC (>= 4.9.0), but you can configure it to use recent versions of Clang.